the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 4
 ~~~~~~~

 In contrast, the built-in array method `concat()` says in its documentation: *"[returns a] new Array instance"*.
-That's the term you are searching for when you want to embrace immutabuility over mutability, because returning a new array means that the original array does not change by calling the method:
+That's the term you are looking for when you want to embrace immutabuility over mutability, because returning a new array means that the original array does not change by calling the method:

 {title="index.js",lang="javascript"}
 ~~~~~~~